MTI TEK

 Refers to all elements:

-1. Padding style
+1. Padding properties

 You can use padding-top, padding-right, padding-bottom, and/or padding-left to define specific values for each side.